La Quercia (pronounced La Kwair-cha ) means the Oak in Italian.

 In 2003, after years of experimentation, they purchased land in Norwalk, Iowa, a few miles southwest of Des Moines as the home of their prosciuttificio and set out to produce the finest cured meats in America.

-Over the nearly two decades they have sent the benchmark with creations that would make an Italian weep with its award-winning balance of salty, creamy, sweet and rich according to Bon Appétit.
+Over the nearly two decades they have set the benchmark with artisanal cured meats that would make an Italian weep with its award-winning balance of salty, creamy, sweet and rich according to Bon Appétit.

 I collaborated with their team to craft a refreshed brand framework, consumer personas and define and measure core metrics like Net Promoter Score.
-I consolidated their desperate CRM and email databases into Klayvio to build a unified view their audience to segment and target with campaigns designed to increase sales along with brand equity.
+I consolidated their fragmented CRM and email databases into Klayvio to build a unified view their audience to segment and target with campaigns designed to increase sales along with brand equity.
+Conducted research to develop new products, expand categories and create opportunities for new partnerships.

 Fanatics, the global leader for licensed sports merchandise, is a new breed of retailer – part tech company, part logistics expert, part e-commerce company and part manufacturer – that combines exclusive deals with leagues and teams with on-demand production and an agile supply chain to increase speed-to-market of high-quality fan merchandise distributed globally across all retail channels.